marmelroy/ObjectiveKit/README.md

 To use ObjectiveKit:

-Import ObjectiveKit at the top of your Swift file.
+Import ObjectiveKit at the top of your Swift file:
 ```swift
 import ObjectiveKit
 ```